helrond/songs/_posts/2024-05-28-hallucination.md

 </div>

 Believe in possibility, mercy and grace
-Believe the lies that get you through these darkened days
+Whatever gets you through the day-to-day
 Believe infinity; the last word you will hear
-Believe in passing thoughts, keep hold of memory
+Believe in passing thoughts, hold onto memory

 <div class="chorus">CHORUS</div>

 Believe what you can't see, you're better off that way
 Can't make a fool of someone who believes in what they say
-Believe everything you've been taught is nothing but a lie
+Everything you've been taught is nothing but a lie
-Believe the way it makes you feel, and you can still get higher
+Believe the way it makes you feel, believe you can still get higher

 <div class="chords">
     Am/G/D<br/>